ORNL/cpp-proposals-pub/D1673/blas_interface.md

 data that their input `basic_mdspan` views.
 They introduce no more potential for dangling references than `basic_mdspan` itself.
 The use of views like `basic_mdspan` is self-documenting; it tells users that they need to take responsibility for scope of the viewed data.
-We permit applying these functions to the container `basic_mdarray` (see P1684R0), but this has no more risk of dangling references than `vector::data` does.

 ### Banded matrix layouts